-- Blade: The long part of the sword used for cutting and thrusting, excluding the hilt.
+- Blade: The main offensive part of the sword with sharp edges and a point, considered as a separate entity from the hilt.

-- True Edge/Long Edge: The edge that faces forward when one grips the sword, in line with one's knuckles.
+- True Edge/Long Edge: The edge facing away from the person holding the sword, in line with the knuckles.

-- Flat: The wide, flat surface on either side of the blade.
+- Flat: The flat surface on either side of the blade.